I had come to Madrid to welcome in the New Year in the Puerta del Sol.

 The Puerta del Sol was immediately recognisable for the landmarks of the annual Christmas Tree of light and the Bear eating berries from the Arbutus Tree, commonly called the strawberry tree because of the likeness of its berries.

-Although in nature the Madroño Tree doesn’t like its roots being disturbed, this one has been transplanted across the Puerta de Sol before being brought back again after reconstruction of its home area was completed.
+Although in nature the Madroño Tree doesn’t like its roots being disturbed, this one was transplanted across the Puerta de Sol before being brought back again after reconstruction of its home area was completed.

 Nevertheless, as you can see, here in the Puerta del Sol both bear and tree seem to be flourishing.